 Transaction Testing Procedure: Eide discussed with Company personnel its policies and procedures for responding to policyholder inquiries regarding claims history and paid loss information.

-Observations: The testing of underwriting and rating, claims, complaints and policyholder service noted no evidence of the Company failing to timely respond to policyholder inquiries on claims history and paid loss information.
+Observations: Eide noted no evidence of the Company failing to respond to policyholder inquiries on claim history and paid loss information during testing of underwriting and rating, claims, complaints and policyholder service standards.